ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 ----------------------------

-The z/OS operating system currently cannot be configured to run as an Ansible control node.
-Despite being POSIX-compliant, z/OS UNIX System Services interface also cannot be configured to run as an Ansible control node.
+The z/OS operating system currently cannot be configured to run as an Ansible control node. z/OS UNIX System Services interface also cannot be configured to run as an Ansible control node, despite being POSIX-compliant.

 There are options available on the IBM Z platform to use it as a control node: